United News of India: Emergency period (1975 – 1978)

-During the period of emergency, on 26 July 1975, Indira Gandhi government took the decision to form a single entity by merging the four teleprinter news agencies of India.
+During the period of emergency, on 26 July 1975, Indira Gandhi government decided to form a single entity by merging the four teleprinter news agencies of India.
 The employees' unions of the four agencies passed resolutions accepting the idea of forming a single news entity.
-Hence in February 1976, UNI was merged along with PTI, Hindustan Samachar, and Samachar Bharati to form a new identity Samachar.
+Hence in February 1976, UNI was merged along with PTI, Hindustan Samachar and Samachar Bharati to form a new identity Samachar.
 After the defeat of Indira Gandhi's government in 1977 election, Kuldip Nayar Committee was formed by the new government to examine the functioning of Samachar, taking into consideration the freedom of the press and independence of the news agency.
 On 14 November 1977, the committee recommended the creation of two news agencies Varta and Sandesh by restructuring Samachar.
 Contrary to the committee's recommendations, Samachar was made to split and the merger of all four agencies was undone.
 Thus on 14 April 1978, UNI was revived again along with the other three news agencies.